krishnakadiyala/NPAcourse/labs/Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_08_Auto_Create_Directories.md

 ## Lab 8 - Auto-Create Directories using the file module

 This lab introduces the `file` module to help us auto-create files and directories.
+This is helpful because as you'll eventually see, you may need to dynamically create directories based on group name or even hostname of the device.
+One use-case is you want to issue 10 show commands per device and have a directory that is the hostname and files per command in that directory.
+This is something that would be impossible to do manually (or at least, it would be very silly to do manually).

 ##### Step 1

+Let's use `ansible-doc` to learn more about `file` module.

-Type in the command `ansible-doc file`, this will open up a description of the module and available parameters.
+Type in the command `ansible-doc file`, this will open up a description of the module and available parameters

 The two main parameters we are going to focus on are `path` and `state`.

 ```